nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: One of Jesus’ sermons is called the Sermon on the Mount.
-He talked all
+  intro: Jesus healed a man who couldn’t walk.
+He did that right after he forgave
-    about God’s love; then He went right out and showed us what God’s love looks like.
-You can read about it in Matthew 5-7.
+    the man for all the wrong things he’d done and called him a friend.
+You can read all about it in Luke 5:17-26.
-  video: Ze7w3-BL3OM
+  video: SWDgdPiNpz0
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020